 It wouldn't take long for Daniel to justify his new contract.
 In the first year of the deal (2009-10) he recorded a career-high 85 points, despite missing 19 games due to injury.

 In February 2010, Sedin was part of the Swedish team that participated in the Olympic Winter Games in his adopted home of Vancouver.
+Four years later, he would represent Sweden once again in Russia where he would help his team win a Silver Medal.

 In 2010-11, Daniel recorded 41 goals and 63 assists, both career bests.
 His 104 points were tops in the NHL and made him just the second Vancouver Canuck player to win the Art Ross Trophy, following in the footsteps of twin brother Henrik who accomplished the feat just a year prior.